Bay View, Milwaukee

-Bay View is a neighborhood in Milwaukee, Wisconsin, United States, North America on the shores of Lake Michigan, south of the downtown area and north of the City of St. Francis.
+Bay View is a neighborhood in Milwaukee, Wisconsin, on the shores of Lake Michigan, south of the downtown area and north of the City of St. Francis.
 Bay View existed as an independent village for eight years, from 1879 to 1887.

 History

 Settlement

 The first permanent European settlement of the Bay View area was in 1834.
 Horace Chase, future Milwaukee mayor, is credited as the first permanent settler.
 By the following year, he had been joined by Dr. Enoch Chase, Joel Wilcox, Alexander Stewart, and Elijah Estes.
 The Chases staked claims around the mouth of the Milwaukee River expecting growth there, but in the 1850s the harbor outlet was moved to the north, and the city of Milwaukee developed around it.

 In 1855, the Green Bay, Milwaukee and Chicago Rail Road established its first Milwaukee-area depot in Bay View.
 The community was named for its scenic views upon the lake.